lewisgoing/2024-INFO-310-Password-Manager/README.md

         - `-newkey rsa:2048`: This option specifies that a new RSA private key should be generated.
 The key will have a length of 2048 bits.
         - `-nodes`: This flag is used to indicate that the key should not be encrypted with a passphrase.
 We will use this flag so that we don't have to enter a password every time we spin up our docker container.
         - `-keyout localhost.key`: This specifies that the filename where the generated private key should be saved.
 In this case, 'localhost.key'.
-        - `-subj "/C=US/ST=WA/L=SEA/O=UW/CN=localhost"`: This portion sets the subject, which is the information about the entity the certificate is for.
+        - `-subj "/C=US/ST=WA/L=SEA/O=UW/CN=localhost/OU=iSchool"`: This portion sets the subject, which is the information about the entity the certificate is for.
 This is important for the certificate signing request, so that the issuer signing the cert knows who it belongs to.
             - `C=US`: Country = United States
             - `ST=WA`: State = Washington
             - `L=SEA`: Locality = Seattle
             - `O=UW`: Organization = University of Washington
             - `CN=localhost`: Common Name = localhost (the domain the certificate is for)
+            - `OU=iSchool`: Organizational Unit = iSchool
         - `-out localhost.csr`: Finally, this flag specifies the name of the file where our certificate signing request will be saved, in this case 'localhost.csr'

 4. Now that we have our certificate signing request saved to `localhost.csr`, we need our certificate authority to provide us a signed cert.
 We have created a CA, `INFO310-RootCA`, who's certificate and key is saved in the `./certs` directory.